juanfranco98/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

+- Create a virtual machine and complete all following actions within it
 - Enable Information Services
 - Install web platform installer
 - Install MySQL instead of username and password